sixcious/url-incrementer/_docs/FIREFOX-CONVERSION-NOTES.md

 # Firefox Conversion Notes

 #### manifest.json
-see manifest.json in _mozilla folder, need to add applications/gecko, remove optional permissions declarativeContent etc.
+Need to add applications/gecko with an ID due to chrome.storage.sync, remove optional permissions declarativeContent, change options_ui chrome_style to browser_style, etc.

 #### permissions.js
 must remove second chrome.permissions.request() - this was only added to fix a bug in Chrome that didn't grant a previously enabled origin when a new permission is being requested with that same origin